-Hear me out: I know we're all done with calling them Bachelor/Bachelorette parties.
-Here's a shot at renaming them and maybe a chance of rebranding them too, along the way.
+Hear me out: I know we're all done with typical Bachelor/Bachelorette parties.
+Here's a shot at redefining them and a chance to rename them too, along the way.

 I'm getting married to my gorgeous fiancé in 2021.
 We're starting to plan for all the events leading up to the wedding.
 Something that came up as we were going through the list of 'traditional' ones was, "babe, are we going to have a Bachelorette?
 Wait - do we have to have two Bachelorettes?".
 Stereotypical visions of Bachelorettes flashed across our eyes, and we recoiled.
 But I didn't want to scrap it all together - I still kinda longed for something to replace it.

 "So," I said to her, "what if we framed it differently?
 Picture... an adventure with our closest friends before we tie the knot, that has that extra celebratory sparkle in the air?"
 Now, THAT was a party we could get on board with.